gusamarante/dsgepy/README.md

 # dsgepy
-This is a Python library to calibrate, estimate and analyze linearized DSGE models.
-The interface is inpired by the dynare interface which allows for symbolic declarations of the variables and equations.
-The implemented bayesian estimation method uses markov chain monte carlo (MCMC) to simulate the posterior distributions of the parameters.
+This is a Python library to specify, calibrate, solve, simulate, estimate and analyze linearized DSGE models.
+The specification interface is inpired by dynare, which allows for symbolic declarations of parameters, variables and equations.
+Once a model is calbrated or estimated, it is solved using Sims (2002) methodology.
+Simulated trajectories can be generated from a calibrated model.
+Estimation uses bayesian methods, specifically markov chain monte carlo (MCMC), to simulate the posterior distributions of the parameters.
+Analysis tools include impulse-response functions, historical decompostion and extraction of latent variables.

 This library is an effort to bring the DSGE toolset into the open-source world in a full python implementation, which allows to embrace the advantages of this programming language when working with DSGEs.

 ---
 # Installation